glycerine/gosimnet/README.md

 The basic test here is just a minimal example.
 This short demo does not reflect the true degree of testing that has been done.
-I have not brought over (yet) other more punishing tests, to keep this package petite and approachable.
+I have not brought over other more punishing tests, to keep this package petite and approachable.
+This also avoids some of the extensive setup required that would arguably distract from understanding the simple facility provided here, but I may do so in the future.

 My rpc25519 package has an extensive test suite, and includes a full rsync-like protocol for